What is Privilege Escalation in AWS?Recommendations to Prevent the Risk of Privilege Escalation on AWS

 Putting in place unauthorized account access in AWS implies possible data breaches, service failure, or money losses.

-This is for suspicious activities and conducting regular security audits and assessments to detect and mitigate potential privilege escalation vulnerabilities.
+This is for suspicious activities and regular security audits and assessments to detect and mitigate potential privilege escalation vulnerabilities.

 How to Implement Least Privilege in AWS?